 MC 75T) to assess general health status and the presence of parasites.
 Body surface/scales and tail of the fish wear examined under stereoscope.
 A blunt scalpel was used to scrap the body surface.
 Operculum was dissected out and gills were scrapped using blunt scalpel.
 After scrapping permanent of wet mounts were prepared to analyse the parasites on the body surface and gills (Puzach, 2006; Sahoo et al. 2020).

 To examine internal organs (liver, kidney, and intestine), lateral incisions were made to open body cavity.
 Intestine, liver, and kidney were removed and placed in saline (0.7% NaCl).
 A few drops of intestinal fluid were placed on the glass slides and observed under stereo microscope.
 To observe Trematode parasites in gills, kidneys, intestine, and liver, muscle compression technique and Pepsin-HCl artificial digestion techniques were used following the protocols described previously (Shafiq et al. 2023).
 The parasites were observed under stereo microscope and light microscope (Zeiss Primostar).
-Disease causing parasites were identified following Dash (2012).
+Disease causing parasites were identified based on the morphological characteristics described by Dash (2012).

 Numbers of parasites in different tissues and fishes were recorded.
 The data were presented in tabular and graphical format using Microsoft Excel.
 Association between fish length and parasite abundance was analysed by Pearson correlation.
-Chi square test of independence was performed to examine the difference in the extoparasites and endoparasites between bottom feeder and column feeder fishes.
-Similarly, the difference in the extoparasites and endoparasites among fishes from different tropic levels was analysed by chi square test.
+Chi square test of independence was performed to examine the difference in the ectoparasites and endoparasites between bottom feeder and column feeder fishes.
+Similarly, the difference in the ectoparasites and endoparasites among fishes from different tropic levels was analysed by chi square test.

 Significance level (alpha) was set at 0.05.
 Statistical analysis was performed in GraphPad Prism.